EmilErasmus/git-tutorial/README.md

-This is for Git practise.
+This is the staging branch.
-I used an ssh key for this project.